zsiki/ls/doc/source/usersguide.rst

 Both the 8 byte and 16 byte GSI files are supported.
-As there is no standard markers for station start in GSI files, you can use code block to mark a new station in observations or you must have a record with station coordinates or instrument height to mark a start of a new station.
+As there is no standard markers for station start in GSI files, you can use code block to mark a new station in observations or you must have a record with station coordinates or instrument height to mark the start of a new station.

 Code block to mark the start of a station: